Armin Bačinović: International career

-Bačinović made ten appearances for Slovenia U21 and scored one goal.
-On 12 August 2009, he made his full international debut for Slovenia at Ljudski vrt, Maribor in a 2010 FIFA World Cup qualification match against San Marino.
+Bačinović made 10 appearances for Slovenia U21 and scored one goal.

+On 12 August 2009, he made his full international debut for Slovenia at Ljudski vrt, Maribor in a 2010 FIFA World Cup qualification match against San Marino, coming on as a 74th-minute substitute for Aleksandar Radosavljević, and earned a total of 13 caps, scoring no goals.
+His final international was a February 2013 friendly match against Bosnia and Herzegovina.